 Environmental and social responsibility

 With a keen sense of conserving the environment, Blue Horizons have worked hard to gain Green Globe Certification and have implemented a range of energy-saving projects.
 They also work with conservation charities, helping to preserve rare endemic plant species in the gardens, and offer birdwatching walks through the gardens.

 The resort will be happy to help you book car hire as well as a range of excursions.

 It’s well worth exploring the volcanic interior of the island, visiting some of the waterfalls and hiking trails.
 Or you may like to visit a cocoa plantation, a nutmeg producing plant, or the rum distillery at Lake Antoine.
 Due to the compact size of the island you can also do round-island tours incorporating several attractions in one day.

-There isn't a dive center on site but the hotel recommend Aquanauts Dive Centre located nearby at the beach.
+There isn't a dive center on site, but the hotel recommends Aquanauts Dive Centre located nearby at the beach.